narengan/cis/cli/cli-domain-settings.md

    `-i value, --instance value`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o value, --output value`    Output the result as JSON style to a file.
-If not set, outputs the result to terminal.
+   `-o value, --output value`    Specify output format, only JSON is supported now.

 **Output**